I've been doing short sales since 1998. The hardship letter is one of the most important elements of the short sale approval process.

 My point here is that the hardship letter is one of the most important elements of the short sale approval process.
 The banks want to know what's going on with the borrower.
 They want to know why they're no longer able to make the mortgage payments on the loan.
-THe only way to obtain this information is to have the borrowers write a letter explaining their situation (called the "hardship letter").
+The only way to obtain this information is to have the borrowers write a letter explaining their situation (called the "hardship letter").

 It's very important that the hardship letter provide detailed information to the lender.
-For example, it's not enough to say "I lost my job, so I can't afford these payments any more".
+For example, it's not enough to say, "I lost my job, so I can't afford these payments anymore."
 While that might certainly be enough for some lenders, it won't be enough for most.
 A better letter would be an explanation of how long you spent on the job making that salary, and then a summary of when and what happened to cause the loss of income.

 It's difficult to share your stories with people, I know.
-But it's definitely a requirement if you're selling your house on a short sale.
+But it's definitely a requirement if you're selling your house in a short sale.
 It sounds a little messed up, but the sadder your hardship letter is, the better chance you have of getting an approval on your short sale.

 Sample Hardship Letter #2